 Your greatest ally may be someone very different from you.

 Arya Stark finds herself held against her will by The Hound as he attempts to ransom her back to her family.
-After discovering many members of her family have been murdered, she reluctantly aligns herself with The Hound as they attempt to survive.
+After discovering many members of her family were killed, she reluctantly aligns herself with The Hound as they attempt to survive.

 Preppers must be prepared for a similar situation to occur after a SHTF event and be willing to do whatever it takes to survive even if that means aligning yourself with someone you’d least expect as an ally.